nucypher/nucypher/README.md

 ----

-The NuCypher network uses the [Umbral](https://github.com/nucypher/pyUmbral) threshold proxy re-encryption scheme to provide cryptographic access controls for distributed apps and protocols.
+The NuCypher network uses the [Umbral](https://github.com/nucypher/pyUmbral) threshold proxy re-encryption scheme to provide cryptographic access control for distributed apps and protocols.
+Applications can use the NuCypher network to facilitate end-to-end encrypted data sharing via sharing policies.
+Access permissions are baked into the underlying encryption, and access can only be explicitly granted by the data owner.
+Consequently, the data owner has ultimate control over access to their data.
+At no point is the data decrypted nor can the underlying private keys be determined by the NuCypher network.

 01. Alice, the data owner, grants access to her encrypted data to anyone she wants by creating a policy and uploading it to